Blocship/star_book/README.md

 ## Starware

-Flutter Scrolling Calendar is Starware.
-This means you're free to use the project, as long as you star its GitHub repository.
+You're free to use the project, as long as you star this repository.
 Your appreciation makes us grow and glow up. ⭐